 crossing the threshold

-preparing for women’s rites of passage
+A course that prepares you for women’s rites of passage through

 Seven sessions that provide foundation work and fortifiers for the liminal journeys and collective initiation.